gerbenjacobs/go-webshop-course/step4/README.md

 Create this domain model error in `/basket.go`, if you're unsure you can lookup how you did it in `/product.go`.

-_Note 2_: For our `GetBasket()` method we actually want to create an entry in the map and not return an error.
+_Note 2_: For our `GetBasket()` method we actually want to create an entry in the map if no Basket is found and not return an error.
 Consider it a `PUT`.
 Don't forget about manually setting the `UserID`.

 _Note 3_: Also it's going to be a bit of work to properly deal with `quantity` because our `Basket.Items` is a slice and so we're going to have the 'challenge' of having to loop over the items to consolidate.
 The same thing